 Packaging Hard Candies for Retail

 There are many different techniques to consider in the packaging and marketing of candies and confections.
 The final packaging decision will be largely determined by the type and quantity of candy being processed.
 For example, hard candies generally go through both a primary and secondary packaging process.
 Initially, each piece of candy is packaged individually.
 For hard candies such as mints or jawbreakers, a double twist wrap or an airtight horizontal flow wrap is commonly used.
 This completes the primary packaging process.

-The secondary packaging process takes these individually wrapped hard candies, and puts them through a supplementary bagging process making them ready for retail sale.
-Manufacturers looking to give their product a more upscale look, may choose a bag in box packaging model for their higher end candies.
-This gives the product a more distinctive and exclusive look when it takes it’s place on the retail shelf.
+The secondary packaging process takes these individually wrapped hard candies and puts them through a supplementary bagging process making them ready for retail sale.
+Manufacturers looking to give their products a more upscale look may choose a bag in box packaging model for their higher-end candies.
+This provides the product with a more distinctive and exclusive look when it takes its place on the retail shelf.

 Jelly Based Candies Take A Different Route to the Shelf

-Jelly based candies, such as gummy bears, jelly beans, or glazed fruit slices, require different packaging techniques.
-For individual sale, cello wrapping, horizontal fill and seal, or twist wrappers perform best.
-These models are used primarily for larger, single serving candies, and have long been a go to design solution for candy manufacturers.
-These packaging techniques make the product easy to stock at the retail end, and are convenient and easy to use for the consumer.
-Candy bars, lollipops and larger novelty sweets benefit most from these packaging models.
+Jelly-based candies, such as gummy bears, jelly beans, or glazed fruit slices require different packaging techniques.
+For individual sales, cello wrapping, horizontal fill and seal, or twist wrappers perform best.
+These models are used primarily for larger, single-serving candies, and have long been a go-to design solution for candy manufacturers.
+These packaging techniques make the product easy to stock at the retail end and are convenient and easy to use for the consumer.
+Candy bars, lollipops, and larger novelty sweets benefit most from these packaging models.